RaspberryCook/website/README.md

 So for me purposes was very clear:
-	* make a beautifull design
+- make a beautifull design
-	* built it on my great Raspberry Pi B+
+- built it on my great Raspberry Pi B+
-	* make a cleaner code and learn more & more technology to improve it
+- make a cleaner code and learn more & more technology to improve it
+- make happier my girlfriend

 And I start to learn PHP / SQL / HTML / CCS on my Linux Mint laptop.
 I buy a Raspberry PI for some euro.
 I start to learn all SSH commands and to build a Apache Server.
 And I did all my best